Diverse by nature

-These differences can be found in, among others, abilities and disabilities, age, culture, education, gender and gender identity and expression, language, religion, sexual orientation, socioeconomic background and working style.
+These differences include, but are not limited to differences in ability, age, culture, education, gender, gender identity and expression, language, religion, sexual orientation, socioeconomic background and working style.

 Mazars operates as one team and our international, integrated partnership model makes us, by design, a diverse and inclusive organisation.

 Our global D&I survey conducted in May - July 2022 (with 1,400 respondents across 60 countries) highlighted that:

 - A strong majority (79%) of our talent never felt excluded based on specific attributes.

 - 90% of respondents take pride in their job.